Paparazzi: Legality

 Due to the reputation of paparazzi as a nuisance, several countries and states restrict their activities by passing laws and by holding events in which paparazzi are specifically not allowed to take photographs.
 In the United States, celebrity news organizations are protected by the First Amendment, which means that taking photos or videos of people in public areas without their consent is legal.
 This standard extends to even potentially embarrassing situations.
 For example, in July 2012, when Australian supermodel Miranda Kerr leaned over to buckle her son into a car seat, her thong underwear peeked over her jeans to create a whale tail.
 Because she was in a public location, the streets of New York City, the photographer not only had the right to take photos but also circulate them publicly.
+English actress Emma Watson experienced a similar incident in 2008.
+Photographers laid on a pavement outside her 18th birthday party and took photos up her skirt.
+These photos were published on the front pages of British newspapers the following morning.
+Watson explained that the photographers waited until her 18th birthday to take the photographs.
+It would have been illegal to take them even a day earlier.

 However, to protect the children of celebrities, California passed Senate Bill No. 606 in September 2013.
 The purpose of the bill is to stop paparazzi from taking pictures of children or wards in a harassing manner because of their parent's occupation.
 This law increased the penalty for harassment of children.
-California Civil Code sections 1708.7 and 1708.8 explicitly address stalking and invasion of physical privacy.
+California Civil Code sections 1708.7 and 1708.8 explicitly address stalking and invasion of privacy.